-- Preheat oven to 350ºF.
-Place chopped strawberries in a 8-9″ square baking dish (preferably glass/pyrex) and sprinkle sugar on top.
+- Roast the strawberries: Preheat oven to 350ºF.
+Place chopped strawberries in a 8-9" square baking dish (preferably glass/pyrex) and sprinkle sugar on top.
 Toss to coat strawberries with sugar.
 Bake in preheated oven for 15 minutes.
 The strawberries should be soft and juicy when done.

-- Transfer strawberries to a blender, being sure to scrape up as much of the fruit/juice as possible from the pan.
+- Blend into purée: Transfer strawberries to a blender, being sure to scrape up as much of the fruit/juice as possible from the pan.
 Add buttermilk to blender and blend mixture until smooth.
 Transfer to a clean bowl and allow to cool to room temperature while making strawberry jam.

-- Keep oven at 350ºF.
-Butter two 4″ wide x 2″ high round cake pans.
-Line the bottoms with parchment rounds and dust the sides with gluten-free flour, tapping out any excess.
+- Prep pans: Keep oven at 350ºF.
+Prep your cake pans: butter two 4" wide x 2" high round cake pans; line the bottoms with parchment rounds and dust the sides with gluten-free flour, tapping out any excess.

-- Sift the flour, baking powder, salt, and baking soda into a medium bowl.
+- Whisk dry ingredients: Sift the flour, baking powder, salt, and baking soda into a medium bowl.
 Whisk together well after sifting.

-- Divide the batter evenly between the two prepared cake pans.
+- Transfer to cake pans: Divide the batter evenly between the two prepared cake pans.
 Smooth surface out as best as possible with a spatula, and then bang each cake pan on the counter several times to eliminate any air bubbles before baking.